Piotr-Modes/Next.js-todos/README.md

 You can do it here: https://gorest.co.in/
 After that just create a .env.local file in the root directory of this project and paste your api access token in it like this:

 NEXT_PUBLIC_GOREST_API_TOKEN = 'YOUR ACCESS TOKEN HERE'

+You will also need a api url that you can find here: https://gorest.co.in/ under Nested Resources for todos.

+NEXT_PUBLIC_GOREST_API_URL = 'API_URL_HERE'

 First, run the development server: